SGG-Modding/Hell2Modding/README.md

 - You can check the existing `examples` in that github repository if you wanna try stuff out.

-## Mod Manager Integration

-If you'd like to integrate Hell2Modding into your mod manager, here are the specifications:

-Hell2Modding is injected into the game process using DLL hijacking (more precisely, it hijacks the Windows dynamic linked library `d3d12.dll`), which is the same technique used by other bootstrappers such as [UnityDoorstop](https://github.com/NeighTools/UnityDoorstop).

-The root folder used by Hell2Modding (which will then be used to load mods from this folder) can be defined in several ways:

-- Setting the process environment variable: `hell_2_modding_root_folder <CUSTOM_PATH>`

-- Command line argument when launching the game executable: `--hell_2_modding_root_folder <CUSTOM_PATH>`

-- If the process environment variable is not defined, the command line arguments are checked.
-If neither is defined, the Hell2Modding folder is placed in the game folder, next to the game executable.

 Interesting folders under the root folder:

 - `plugins`: Location of .lua, README, manifest.json files.